antifessional/p6-log-zmq/README.md

 ## Introduction

-The looging is decoupled in a client server architecture.
+A decoupled remote logger.
 The client sends log meesages from the application to a LogCatcher listening on a tcp port.

-The backend uses a publisher-subscriber pattern, which is suitable for debugging asynchronous apps (by sheer luck, the purpose of writing it) but not much else.
+The backend uses a publisher-subscriber pattern, suitable for debugging asynchronous apps (by sheer luck, the purpose of writing it) but not much else.
 A more general framework would require changing the pattern.

-The frontend is designed to be spartan.
-Apart from the actual calls to the logging api, setup is minimal: A single application-wide call to Logging::instance with arguments, and an additional no-parameters call for each additinal place in the code that wants to hold its own logger.
-Enumerated arguments can be entered with colon notation, avoiding quotes, and it is possible to set defaults and log with no extra arguments.
+The front is designed to be spartan.
+Apart from log(), setup is minimal:
+A single application-wide call to Logging::instance with arguments, plus no-parameters call for each additinal place in the code that wants to hold its own logger.
+Enumerated arguments can be entered with colon notation and it is possible to set defaults and log with no extra arguments.
 A global .set-supress-level( :level)  can turn all logging off.
-When silenced, log calls incur only the cost of argument checking (to reduce the risk of logging itself introducing errors.)
+When suppressed, log calls incur only the cost of argument checking.

-The logging format is a choice of json, yaml and a raw format based on ZMQ frames, and it can be extended on both sides with user-provided functions.
+Format is a choice of json, yaml and a raw format based on ZMQ frames.
+It can be extended on both sides with user-provided functions.
 On the backend, there is currently no distinction between adding parsers and adding handlers.
-That is also also a current limitation.
-The built-in parsers-handelrs all write the logged message in multiline to STDOUT (again, useful for debugging, not so much for motinoring. )
+The built-in parsers-handelrs all write the logged message in multiline to STDOUT (useful for debugging, not so much for motinoring.)

 #### Status